firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 In order to do so, you need both your phone with the mobile Gecko-based browser, and a machine running Firefox Desktop.
 You also need a USB connection between the two devices.
 Then you can use [about:debugging](https://developer.mozilla.org/en-US/docs/Tools/about:debugging) in Firefox Desktop to connect to the phone and control profiling from there.
 The result will be shown in Firefox Desktop.

-To see how easy it is to capture a profile on Android, check out [this 1 minute video demonstration](https://www.youtube.com/watch?v=TxAlQBv6-yg).
+[In this 1 minute video demonstration](https://www.youtube.com/watch?v=TxAlQBv6-yg) you can see the few steps needed to capture a profile from Fenix.
 For additional details and troubleshooting info, see below.

 ## Which mobile browser?